Superliga Nacional de Futebol Americano

 The Superliga Nacional de Futebol Americano (National American Football League, previously Liga Brasileira de Futebol Americano, Brazilian American Football League) is an American football league in Brazil.
-It was created by eight teams which played the Torneio Touchdown.
+It hosts eight teams that played the Torneio Touchdown.

 It follows the structure of the NFL Season - with Conferences, Wildcards and a single-game final, called Brasil Bowl.
-Cuiabá Arsenal is the first champion of Brasil Bowl.
+Cuiabá Arsenal was the first champion of Brasil Bowl.

-Its current winner is Recife Mariners.
+Its most recent winner is Recife Mariners.